 - When talking to parents, please leave all interpretations and assessments out of it!

 “We assume that what your son/daughter tells us is true.
-However, the point now is not to clarify what exactly happened, but what should happen to make your child feel better.
+However, the point is not to clarify what happened, but what should happen to make your child feel better.
 What can make that happen?”

 Phase 3: Finding solutions